lorenzoreyes/Macroeconomic-Analysis/README.md

 # Macroeconomic-Analysis
-This project contains metrics for analyze and monitor macroeconomic performance.
+This project contains metrics to analyze and monitor macroeconomic performance.